Old6Man6/Qtime/README.md

-# Qtime - Online Appointment Booking System ⏱️
+# Qtime an Appointment Booking System with Django

-Qtime is a backend service built with Django for managing online appointments between customers and service providers across different branches.
-This repository contains the core logic, models, and RESTful APIs for a time-based booking system.
+A modern, scalable, and secure appointment booking backend built with Django.
+Designed for businesses like clinics, salons, or service centers to manage available time slots, book appointments, and handle service providers seamlessly.

+---

 ## 🚀 Features

-- User registration and login system
-- Support for service providers and admins
-- Create and manage services across multiple branches
-- Book time slots based on provider availability
+- ✅ Provider-defined available time slots
-- Prevent double-booking and manage slot durations
-- RESTful API-ready backend (for frontend or mobile clients)
+- ✅ Automatic slot duration from selected service
+- ✅ Prevents overlapping bookings
+- ✅ Real-time booking confirmation and cancellation
+- ✅ Dynamic relationship to `AvailableTime` model for appointments
-- Clean code structure with type hints and documentation
+- ✅ Clean architecture, optimized queries, and reusable components
+- ✅ Full support for multilingual apps (via `gettext_lazy`)
+- ✅ Ready for REST API integration (with DRF serializers)

+---

+## 🏗️ Technologies Used

+- **Python 3.11+**
+- **Django 4.x**
+- **PostgreSQL** *(or your preferred DB)*
+- **Django REST Framework (optional for API layer)*
+- **Redis & Celery** *(optional for scalability and async tasks)*
+- **Docker & docker-compose** *(optional for deployment)*